williamanditi/alx-pre_course/README.md

-My first readme feeling great
+My first readme in alx